tomravalde/urban-metabolism-process-database/README.md

 	- technology readiness level
 	- the main resource managed by the process.

-(For more details, please see the 'Data collection and database assembly' section of Ravalde and Keirstead (2015).)
+For details on the database construction, see the 'Data collection and database assembly' section of Ravalde and Keirstead (2015).

+- `complimentary-datasets/`: this lists other datasets which can compliment our dataset (as discussed in the 'Reflections: interacting with other datasets' section of Ravalde and Keirstead (2015).
+- `tools/`: this lists  which can make use of our data.

 ## Contributing